iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

 What we learned:
 - No specialized shark fishing industry in Chinese coastal waters
-- Sharks caught are mostly "bycatch" during deep-sea operations
+- Sharks caught are mostly 'bycatch' during deep-sea operations
 - Oceana reports reveal threat to shark populations from cosmetics industry
 - National policies prohibit new construction of vessels primarily targeting sharks